jmewes/plotters/README.md

 To be able to use the scripts, you need to have the following tools installed:

-- **Bash**: The scripts are simple bash scripts.
+- **[Bash](https://www.gnu.org/software/bash/)**: The scripts are simple Bash scripts.
-- **Docker**: Docker is used to use the diagramming tool without installing them directly.
+- **[Docker](https://www.docker.com)**: The diagramming tools are packaged in a Docker container, to use them without the need to install them natively on your PC.
-- **[entr](https://github.com/experimental-software/plotters/wiki/entr)**: (Optional) If you have `entr` installed, you can use the `-w` option of the scripts which will automatically re-render the diagrams after the source file has been changed.
+- **[entr](https://dev.to/janux_de/run-a-bash-command-after-file-changes-unix-24jj)**: (Optional) If you have `entr` installed, you can use the `-w` option of the scripts which will automatically re-render the diagrams after the source file has been changed.

 ## Setup

-For the setup it is recommended to clone this repository and then add its `/bin` directory into your `PATH` variable.
+For the setup, it is recommended to clone this repository and then add its `/bin` directory into your `PATH` variable.

 ```bash
 git clone git@github.com:experimental-software/plotters.git